raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

 🎉 Your environment is ready for the tutorial!

-✅ Vertex AI Generative AI client created successfully ✅ Gemini API call successful
+✅ Google Gen AI client for Vertex AI created successfully ✅ Gemini API call successful
 ✅ Response received: Hello!
-I'm ready to help you with your test...
+I am a large language model, trained by Google....
 ✅ Token usage: 12 tokens

 🎉 Vertex AI access is working!